remlapmot/reffadjust/README.md

 net install reffadjust, from("https://raw.github.com/remlapmot/reffadjust/master/")
 ```

+### Installation of MLwiN

+This is available from <https://www.bristol.ac.uk/cmm/software/mlwin/>.

+The MLwiN libraries are now available natively for macOS (both Intel and Apple Silicon Macs) and a range of Linux ditributions.

+On macOS the `mlnscript` and `libmln.dylib` files must be granted permission to run in _System Settings_ | _Privacy and Security_ | Scroll down to _Security_ section.

 ## Acknowledgements

 Thanks to Gemma Clayton for discovering that `reffadjustsim` had stopped working under a recent version of Stata.
 And thanks to Stata Corp. for providing me with a fix for this issue.